Building a Risk Map of New Zealand's Roads

 For example, if we select "trafficSign" from the Home view and take a look at the Inspect Agent on the right, we can immediately see a few example values for rows (events) in the dataset, that events have a min of 0 and max of 1 traffic sign present in the local environment of the collision, and that this field is only filled in for 3k of the 10k records contained in this sample of the dataset.

-Edge ran a quick clustering of all the collision records based on similarity to create the "Embedding coloured by tlaId" view which reveal patterns hidden across the datasets many dimensions we may not otherwise have known to look for.
-Finally, as well as showing us the forrest for the trees in the embedding view, Edge found a particular variable in the dataset which contained outliers and as a result opened "Histogram of Longitude" to surface the anomalous data points.
+conode ran a quick clustering of all the collision records based on similarity to create the "Embedding coloured by tlaId" view which reveal patterns hidden across the datasets many dimensions we may not otherwise have known to look for.
+Finally, as well as showing us the forrest for the trees in the embedding view, conode found a particular variable in the dataset which contained outliers and as a result opened "Histogram of Longitude" to surface the anomalous data points.

 Reviewing Geospatial Coverage

-Edge recognised spatial dimensions and so opened a map view to show us the geospatial distribution of our data.
+conode recognised spatial dimensions and so opened a map view to show us the geospatial distribution of our data.
 For example, by selecting the event nodes located in the North Island and then checking out the node count (bottom LHS of view), we immediately find out that the vast majority of incidents take place in the North Island, compared to the South.

 some blue text